Deducteam/Construkti/README.md

 # Double negation translation for higher-order Lambdapi proofs

+This tool applies Kuroda's negative translation to Lambapi proofs written using natural deduction.

+## Requirements

 The input proofs require to only use the connectors and quantifiers presented in `logic.lp`, and the natural deduction rules presented in `deduction.lp`.

-`rules.lp` defines few rewrite rules that simplify the proofs.
+## How to use it?

+If you want to translate the proofs of `file.lp`, run `bash translate.sh file`.

+You can test it on the file `test`.

+## How it works?

 `kuroda_rules.lp` defines Kuroda's translation, i.e. the insertion of double negation before each formula and after each universal quantifier.
 Kuroda's translation relies on some properties, proved in `properties_rules.lp`.
-Both files make use of `rules.lp`.
+Both files make use of `rules.lp`, which defines few rewrit rules that simplify the proofs.

 `example.lp` presents few examples of proofs with their translation.